 Andreas is a software developer with a history in scientific visualisation applications and research.
 He worked to operate a CAVE system and helps researchers apply visualisation and VR methods to their fields.

-Associate Professor Victoria HaritosFood chemistry Thermal processing technologies
+Associate Professor Victoria HaritosFood science Thermal processing technologies

 Victoria is interested in the discovery and design of enzymes for use as biocatalysts in for food processing.
 Her research brings together biology and engineering to address future manufacturing needs, including improved thermal processing outcomes for nutrient preservation and conversion of food waste to useable products with yeast and has worked closely with industry.

 Asadul is a senior lecturer in Civil Engineering.
 He has been conducting research in two major areas: critical infrastructure and carbon-sequestration.
 His works on the microstructural evolution of soils subjected to insitu X-Ray CT imaging, rock socket piles and improvement of soft soils using industrial by-products are of significant contributions.

 Professor Sisira JayasuriyaPolicy Economics

 Sisira is a development economist with a focus on economic policy issues in Asia.
 His current research interests include Impact of COVID-19 on Asian economies, food security, agricultural policy reforms and political economy of South Asia, and the economics of natural disasters.

 Lindsay is an associate professor in the Department of Electrical and Computer Systems Engineering at Monash.
 He has over a hundred research publications in the areas of robotics, sensing and digital systems.
 His other key research interests include FPGA vision systems, mobile robot exploration, localisation and mapping.

 Professor Dana KulićRobotics (Bio)sensors and Autonomous systems Human computer interaction